Thursday, November 21, 2024

 #5.
 Skill Level: How do you play?

 Don’t worry, there’s not going to be a test to get your musical instrument insured – but an amateur vs. professional musician is going to have vastly different insurance needs.
 Professional musicians tend to have a lot more equipment needs than your average player.
-In addition to traveling with gear, professionals also have to deal with thieves and transportation.
+In addition to travelling with gear, professionals also have to deal with thieves and transportation.

 Consider your skill level and how you use your musical instrument – whether for work or play – to determine the best policy for your needs.